itsdfish/RetirementPlanners.jl/docs/src/intermediate_example.md

 ```
 # Overview

+The goal of this example is to illustrate how to setup a realistic simulation to stress test your retirement plan.
 This example builds upon the [basic example](basic_example.md) and attempts to overcome some of its limitations.
 The primary limitation with the basic example is that it lacked the means to capture uncertainy in future events, such as interest rates, and the amount withdrawn from investments during retirement.
 To capture the inherent uncertainty of future events, we will sample these quantities from specified distributions.
 In so doing, we will be able to stress test the retirement plan under a wide variety of uncertain scenarios to determine the survival probability as a function of time.
 This will allow us to answer questions, such as *what is the chance of running out of money after 20 years?*

+## Scenario

+In this example, we will assume that you have completed the [basic example](basic_example.md) and have a rudimentary understanding of the API.
+If that is not the case, please review the basic example before proceeding.
+We will use the same scenario described in the basic example, which is reproduced below for your convienence:

+*Let's assume that you are 27 years old with an initial investment `of $10,000`, and you invest `$625` each month until early retirement at age 60.
+Assume further that the yearly interest rate on investments is `.07`, which is inflation adjusted by a yearly rate of `.035`.
+Upon reaching 60 years old, we will assume you will draw `$2,200` per month.
+The simulation will update on a monthy basis and continue for 58 years until you reach age 85.*

 # Example